Boxxfish/recurve/README.md

-## `recurve` - Train LLMs with Hierarchical RL
+## `recurve` - Train ___s with Hierarchical RL

-This repo uses the [ArCHer (Zhou et al., 2024)](https://yifeizhou02.github.io/archer.io/) framework to train LLMs hierarchically, by decomposing tasks into a high-level *phrase* component and low-level *token* component.
+This repo uses the [ArCHer (Zhou et al., 2024)](https://yifeizhou02.github.io/archer.io/) framework to train ___s hierarchically, by decomposing tasks into a high-level *utternace* component and low-level *token* component.
 This allows for substantially better sample efficiency and faster policy improvement times.

 ### Quickstart